Tuesday, September 29, 2009

 • Prayer must be said before the meal is consumed.

-• Taking bites out of others food (ie sandwich) then eating your own lunch is not o.k.
+• Taking bites out of others' food (i.e. a sandwich) and then eating your own lunch is not okay.

 • Licking the salt shaker top is not hygienic.